Summary

 ): CreateParserFromPackageTemplateMutation!

-For the input datatype, you'll have to give the the package name, followed by an ampersand and then the version number (see Example above).
+For the input, you'll have to give the package name, followed by an ampersand and then the version number (see Example above).
 You'll also have to give the name of the template contained in the package.
-See the Given Datatype section.
+Click on the Show Query link below for an example of how to get these details.
+See the Input Parameters section for more on the parameters.

 For the results, you can get the event fields that will be removed from events, a template for recreating the parser, and other information.
-See the Returned Datatype section for more.
+See the Returned Values section for more.

 Example